039) Screwed by by Tyler Kirkham, Keith Thomas, David Miller; finished June 3

 038) Where the Sidewalk Ends by Shel Silverstein, finished March 2

 I read this book primarily to the youngest, and he primarily liked it, though I think mostly he could tell things were supposed to be funny rather than were funny.
 I know I enjoyed returning to these pages.
 (I also enjoyed checking the occasional footnote as this is a copy meant for Korean students.
-What was footnoted did not seem terribly consistent, but then: what do I know about how they teach English?)
+What was footnoted did not seem terribly consistent, but then: what do I know about how they teach English?)week

 ===========================================================